Cold Calling: Definition, Tips, and Best Practices

 • Bridge to discovery: Transition to asking about their specific situation.

-Here's what this sounds like in practice.
-"Hi, this is Sarah from Acme.
+Example cold call opener: "Hi, this is Sarah from Acme.
 I'm calling because most VPs of Sales I talk to struggle with pipeline visibility in Q4.
 Do you have two minutes to discuss how you're tracking forecast right now?"
+That opening is specific.
+It shows you know their role.
+It asks permission.
+It transitions to discovery.

 The best cold callers talk less and listen more.
 Shift from pitching to discovery as fast as possible.